 Do: Use that routine at nap time, too.

-Naps can be tricky because babies and kids seem to hate them, parents love them – and everyone needs them!
-So, if there’s anything that can be done to help encourage your baby to nap, we’re all for it.
-Take a few key things you do before bed every night and try your best to do those same things consistently at nap time.
+Naps can be tricky because babies and kids seem to hate them, but parents love them—and everyone needs them!
+So, if there’s anything that can be done to help encourage your baby to nap, we’re all for it, and Jewson says that means incorporating a bit of your nighttime routine before naps.
+“At nap time, you can employ some elements from the bedtime routine, like reading a short story or dimming the lights, to establish the association with sleep and these pre-bed activities.”
 Anything they can associate with sleep will make it easier on you and your baby.

 Don’t: Rush in the second your baby makes a little noise.

-Babies tend to make a lot of noise when they sleep.
-But just because they’re fussing a little, doesn’t necessarily mean they’re ready to get up.
-Even though it’s pretty much a burning instinct within us to pick our baby up as soon as she cries, try stopping and waiting and listening to your baby before running into their room to get her up.
-She may be trying to self-soothe.
-You’ll likely know the difference between a really upset baby and one who’s just fussing a little.
-Trying your best to let her practice falling back asleep on her own is a huge help in the long run.
+Babies tend to make a lot of noise when they sleep, but just because they’re fussing a little doesn’t necessarily mean they’re ready to get up.
+Even though it’s pretty much a burning instinct within us to pick our baby up as soon as she cries, Jewson says to wait.
+“Before rushing in to soothe a crying baby, I suggest waiting a few minutes to see if they’ll self-soothe.”
+That being said, it’s important to discern whether your baby is briefly fussy or actually distressed—and you can generally trust your intuition on this one.
+Trying your best to let them practice falling back asleep on their own is a great life skill that will serve you all well in the long run.

 Do: Whatever works for you.